Ada-Developers-Academy/daily-curriculum/week11/see-more.md

 ## Guidelines

-+ Groups of five will work with a Teacher acting as a Project Manager
++ Groups of four (one w/three) will work with a Teacher acting as a Project Manager
 + Each group will be responsible to deliver a final product to the Product Owner (Elise)
 + Use [pivotaltracker.com](http://pivotaltracker.com) as a project management service
 + Practice TDD (rspec) to lead the development process of Models and Controllers